 Goal Zero Boulder 200 Briefcase Solar Panel vs Renogy 200W 12V Monocrystalline Solar Panel

-Head-to-head comparison of Goal Zero Boulder 200 Briefcase Solar Panel vs Renogy 200W 12V Monocrystalline Solar Panel.
-Specs, efficiency, pricing, pros/cons, and our verdict on which solar panel to buy.
+Goal Zero Boulder 200 Briefcase Solar Panel vs Renogy 200W 12V Monocrystalline Solar Panel compared spec-by-spec.
+Real-world output, efficiency, pricing, pros, cons, and our verdict on which solar panel to buy.

 |---|---|---|